PEAR: Primitive Enabled Adaptive Relabeling for Boosting Hierarchical Reinforcement Learning: Appendix

-In the pick and place environment, a $7$-DOF robotic arm gripper has to pick a square block and bring/place it to a goal position.
-We set the goal position slightly higher than table height.
-In this complex task, the gripper has to navigate to the block, close the gripper to hold the block, and then bring the block to the desired goal position.
-In the bin environment, the $7$-DOF robotic arm gripper has to pick a square block and place it inside a fixed bin.
-In the hollow environment, the $7$-DOF robotic arm gripper has to pick a hollow plate from the table and place it on the table such that its hollow center goes through a fixed vertical pole placed on the table.
-In all the three environments, the state is represented as the vector $[p,o,q,e]$, where $p$ is current gripper position, $o$ is the position of the block object placed on the table, $q$ is the relative position of the block with respect to the gripper, and $e$ consists of linear and angular velocities of the gripper and the block object.
-The higher level policy input is thus a concatenated vector $[p,o,q,e,g]$, where $g$ is the target goal position.
-The lower level policy input is concatenated vector $[p,o,q,e,s_g]$, where $s_g$ is the sub-goal provided by the higher level policy.
-The current position of the block object is the current achieved goal.
 In our experiments, the sizes of $p$, $o$, $q$, $e$ are kept to be $3$, $3$, $3$ and $11$ respectively.
 The upper level predicts subgoal $s_g$, hence the higher level policy action space and goal space have the same dimension.
 The lower primitive action $a$ is a $4$ dimensional vector with every dimension $a_i \in [0,1]$.
 The first $3$ dimensions provide gripper position offsets, and the last dimension provides gripper control ($0$ means closed gripper and $1$ means open gripper).
 While training, the position of block object and goal are randomly generated (block is always initialized on the table, and goal is always above the table at a fixed height).
 We select $100$ random each for training, testing and validation.
 For selecting train, test and validation mazes, we first randomly generate $300$ distinct environments with different block and target goal positions, and then randomly divide them into $100$ train, test and validation mazes each.
-We use off-policy Soft Actor Critic~\citep{DBLP:journals/corr/abs-1801-01290} algorithm for the RL objective in our experiments.
+We use off-policy Soft Actor Critic~\citep{haarnoja2018soft} algorithm for the \texttt{RL} objective in our experiments.